Published: 05 Jun 2017

 2. Changing demands of product owner: There are times when customers tend to dictate what an ISV must deliver to be successful.
 With the rapidly changing requirements of the product owner, lots of flexibility is required.

 3. Early release requirement: The scarcity of time for releasing software makes it difficult to turn ideas into requirements, develop, design, and released in a collapsed timeframe.

 4. The internal team performing testing, affecting quality: ISVs, many times, do not have the budget to support a robust testing process.
 They usually take a leap of confidence that the developers will perform the necessary testing to ensure a successful product, which affects the quality.

 5. Inability to attract talent: Smaller ISVs may be striving to make a mark in the industry and may have issues attracting talent and people who have relevant experience in this industry.

 Strategy to overcome these challenges – Continuous Testing

-The introduction of advanced software development models such as DevOps has allowed testers to apply their earnest efforts towards instilling quality into a software application, right from its inception.
+The introduction of advanced software development models such as DevOps has allowed testers to apply their earnest efforts toward instilling quality into a software application right from its inception.
 The DevOps model enables dynamic and continuous testing efforts created right from the beginning of the development stage through the initial production release and beyond.

 Benefits of Implementing Continuous Testing

-• Lowers risk – Due to the combined and iterative nature of continuous testing practices , risks are able to be recognized and alleviated earlier in the process.
+• Lowers risk: Due to the combined and iterative nature of continuous testing practices , risks are able to be recognized and alleviated earlier in the process.

 In this situation, ISV companies should leverage outsourcing options that are best suited to provide a perfect solution to the challenges they are facing.
 An efficient and specialist testing company can provide integration and synchronization between the suite components and tools within the SDLC.
 TestingXperts, with specialist experience in DevOps testing, brings next-generation QA services catering to the specific needs of the ISVs.
 Read more about our DevOps testing services here